prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposal.md

 - Overloading `WallyStepDefinition` may blur the line between pipeline steps and dynamic workflow steps.
 - Mutation-capable handlers raise the need for stronger validation and logging.
 - Keyword-driven routing adds complexity to the step model.
+- Future control features could overcomplicate the step model if they are added before a real need exists.

 Mitigations: